 Duplicate content refers to very similar (or even identical) content that appears on multiple pages within your website or across other websites.

 Essentially, duplicate content can confuse Google since the search engine aims to index only one URL for each set of unique content.
-This can be a common issue for ecommerce websites due to product descriptions being reused across pages and websites.
+Ecommerce websites can experience this due to the reuse of product descriptions across pages and websites.